Spogis/Get_UNIFAC_Groups/README.md

 1. Install the required dependencies.
 2. Run the application and input the molecular structure in SMILES notation.
 3. Review the automatically generated fragmentation and the associated thermophysical properties.

-For detailed usage instructions and documentation, please refer to the accompanying user guide.